fstab/docker-wildfly-http2/README.md

 How To Run
 ----------

-The image is available on [Docker Hub](https://registry.hub.docker.com/u/fstab/wildfly-http2), and can be downloaded and run with a single `docker` command.
+The image is available on [Docker Hub](https://registry.hub.docker.com/u/fstab/wildfly-http2), and can be downloaded and run with a single command.

 On Linux, run it as folows: